Lepidoptera: Culture

-Artistic depictions of butterflies have been used in many cultures including as early as 3500 years ago, in Egyptian hieroglyphs.
-Today, butterflies are widely used in various objects of art and jewelry: mounted in frames, embedded in resin, displayed in bottles, laminated in paper, and in some mixed media artworks and furnishings.
-Butterflies have also inspired the "butterfly fairy" as an art and fictional character.
+Artistic depictions of butterflies have been used in cultures from at least 3500 years ago, in Egyptian hieroglyphs.
+Butterflies are widely used in various objects of art and jewelry: mounted in frames, embedded in resin, displayed in bottles, laminated in paper, and in some mixed media artworks and furnishings.

 In many cultures the soul of a dead person is associated with the butterfly, for example in Ancient Greece, where the word for butterfly ψυχή (psyche) also means soul and breath.
 In Latin, as in Ancient Greece, the word for "butterfly" papilio was associated with the soul of the dead.
-The skull-like marking on the thorax of the death's-head hawkmoth has helped these moths, particularly A. atropos, earn a negative reputation, such as associations with the supernatural and evil.
-The moth has been prominently featured in art and movies such as Un Chien Andalou (by Buñuel and Dalí) and The Silence of the Lambs, and in the artwork of the Japanese metal band Sigh's album Hail Horror Hail.
-According to Kwaidan: Stories and Studies of Strange Things, by Lafcadio Hearn, a butterfly was seen in Japan as the personification of a person's soul; whether they be living, dying, or already dead.
-One Japanese superstition says that if a butterfly enters your guestroom and perches behind the bamboo screen, the person whom you most love is coming to see you.
-However, large numbers of butterflies are viewed as bad omens.
+According to Kwaidan: Stories and Studies of Strange Things, by Lafcadio Hearn, a butterfly was seen in Japan as the personification of a person's soul; whether they were living, dying, or already dead.
+A Japanese superstition says that if a butterfly enters your guestroom and perches behind the bamboo screen, the person whom you most love is coming to see you.
+However, large numbers of butterflies are viewed as a bad omen.
 When Taira no Masakado was secretly preparing for his famous revolt, there appeared in Kyoto so vast a swarm of butterflies that the people were frightened—thinking the apparition to be a portent of coming evil.
+In Nara, one of the Extermination of Evil scrolls depicts a silkworm moth deity called Shinchū (神虫), or divine insect, consuming evil spirits.

-In the ancient Mesoamerican city of Teotihuacan, the brilliantly colored image of the butterfly was carved into many temples, buildings, jewelry, and emblazoned on incense burners in particular.
-The butterfly was sometimes depicted with the maw of a jaguar and some species were considered to be the reincarnations of the souls of dead warriors.
-The close association of butterflies to fire and warfare persisted through to the Aztec civilization and evidence of similar jaguar-butterfly images has been found among the Zapotec, and Maya civilizations.
+In the ancient Mesoamerican city of Teotihuacan, the brilliantly colored image of the butterfly was carved into temples, buildings, jewelry, and incense burners.
+The butterfly was sometimes depicted with the maw of a jaguar; some species were considered to be the reincarnations of the souls of dead warriors.
+The close association of butterflies to fire and warfare persisted through to the Aztec civilization; jaguar-butterfly images have been found among the Zapotec and Maya civilizations.
+The name of the Aztec deity Ītzpāpālōtl means either "obsidian butterfly" or "clawed butterfly" in Nahuatl and is associated with the Orizaba silkmoth.